SHiL0NG/shil0ng.github.io/_posts/2020-09-07-scala-99-problems-part-i-lists.md

 scala> penultimate(List(1, 1, 2, 3, 5, 8))
 res0: Int = 5
 ```
-Again, here I will use `Option[A]` as return type instead of the plain integer or whatever
+Again, here I will use `Option[A]` as the return type instead of the plain integer or whatever

 - Intuitive solution